davidmcclure/open-syllabus-project/deploy/README.md

   The directory doesn't need to exist - it will be automatically created when the VM is started.

+1. Create a file at `~/.osp-pw.txt`, and enter the Ansible password.
+(Used to decrpyt deployment secrets - email david@dclure.org.)

 1. Start the Vagrant box with:

   `vagrant up`